aws-amplify/docs/docs/lib/restapi/fragments/flutter/fetch.md

 ## GET requests

-To make a GET request, first build a RestOptions object and then use the Amplify.API.get api to issue the request:
+To make a GET request, first build a `RestOptions` object and then use the `Amplify.API.get` API to issue the request:

 ```dart
 try {